sterdgeorge/shiddit/ADMIN_SETUP.md

 - Only users with `isAdmin: true` can access `/admin`
 - Admin status is verified on every admin action
 - All admin actions are logged with admin ID

+### Voting Security
+- Only admin users can use voting modifiers
+- Admin votes are tracked and logged
+- Vote removal is available for moderation

 ## 📊 Database Structure